Shruti2009/newrepo/README.md

 - Geolocation
 - Product Category Translation

+---

 ## Project Workflow

 1. Understand the business problem
+2. Explore and understand the dataset
-2. Design the relational database
+3. Design the relational database
-3. Import data into PostgreSQL
+4. Import data into PostgreSQL
-4. Perform SQL analysis
+5. Perform business analysis using SQL
-5. Conduct exploratory analysis using Python
+6. Conduct exploratory data analysis using Python
-6. Build an interactive dashboard
+7. Build an interactive dashboard
-7. Present business recommendations
+8. Present actionable business recommendations

+---

+## Business Questions

+This project aims to answer questions such as:

+- Which product categories generate the highest revenue?
+- Which regions contribute the most sales?
+- What are the monthly sales trends?
+- Which payment methods are most popular?
+- Which sellers perform the best?
+- How does delivery time impact customer reviews?
+- Which customers generate the highest lifetime value?

+---

-## Status
+## Current Status

-Currently in development.
+Project is currently under development.

+### Completed

+- [x] Project initialization
+- [x] Repository setup
+- [x] Dataset collection

+### In Progress

+- [ ] Database design
+- [ ] Data import into PostgreSQL
+- [ ] SQL analysis
+- [ ] Python EDA
+- [ ] Dashboard development
+- [ ] Business recommendations

+---

+## Future Improvements

+- Customer Segmentation (RFM Analysis)
+- Customer Lifetime Value (CLV) Analysis
+- Sales Forecasting
+- Automated Reporting Pipeline
+- KPI Monitoring Dashboard